-- The school operates safer recruitment procedures in line with KCSIE 2022 and that it includes statutory checks on the suitability of staff to work with children. - All staff receive information about the school's safeguarding arrangements, the school's safeguarding statement, staff behaviour policy (code of conduct), child protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy(ies), and Keeping Children Safe in Education part 1 and annex B. - All staff receive safeguarding and child protection training at induction in line with advice from SSCP which is regularly updated and that they receive safeguarding and child protection updates as required, but at least annually. - All members of staff are trained in and receive regular updates in online safety and reporting concerns. - All members of staff maintain a zero-tolerance approach to sexual violence and sexual harassment. - All staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - The Child Protection Policy is made available via the school website and that parents/carers are made aware of this policy. - All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection Policy on the school website. - We provide a coordinated offer of Early Help when additional needs of children are identified and contribute to early help arrangements and inter-agency working and plans. - Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time and ensure that any groups who use the school premises have child protection policies and procedures in place. - Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures. - The name of the designated members of staff for child protection, the DSL and deputy(ies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected harm and abuse. - All staff will be given a copy of Part 1 and Annex B of Keeping Children Safe in Education 2022 and will sign to say they have read and understood it.
-This applies to the Governing Body in relation to part 2 of the same guidance.
+- Details of our DSL and DDSL are available on our school website, notice board in reception. - The setting operates safer recruitment procedures in line with KCSIE 2023 which includes statutory checks on the suitability of staff to work with children. - All staff receive information about the setting safeguarding arrangements, the setting's safeguarding statement, staff behaviour policy (code of conduct), Safeguarding and Child Protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy Designated Safeguarding Lead (DDSL), and Keeping children safe in education (2023), part 1 or the condensed version of it in annex A (dependent on their role).
+They are asked to sign to say they have read and understood it.
+This applies to the Governing body in relation to part 2 of the same guidance. - All staff receive safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction in line with advice from SSCP.
+Training is regularly updated as required, and at least annually to continue to provide them with relevant skills and knowledge to safeguard children effectively. - All members of staff are trained in and receive regular updates in online safety and reporting concerns. - All members of staff maintain a zero-tolerance approach to sexual violence and sexual harassment. - All staff and Governors have regular safeguarding and child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse. - The Safeguarding and Child Protection Policy is made available via our website and school IT network, with a paper copy in the staff room and available upon request for parents/carers. - All parents/carers are made aware of the responsibilities of staff members with regard to safeguarding and child protection procedures. - We provide a coordinated offer of early help when additional needs of children are identified and contribute to early help arrangements and inter-agency working and plans. - Our lettings policy will seek to ensure the suitability of adults working with children on our site at any time and ensure that all groups who use our premises have Safeguarding and Child Protection policies and procedures in place. - Community users organising activities for children are aware of the setting's Safeguarding and Child Protection Policy, guidelines and procedures.

+- The name of the designated members of staff for safeguarding and child protection, the DSL and DDSL(s), are clearly advertised in our school.